Jupita-io/kotlin/README.md

 # Jupita Agent Kotlin SDK

 This SDK is developed for Android using Kotlin and utilizes Google’s Volley library to create the API calls required.
 Currently, the Android SDK fully supports the 3 APIs available for Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.

-APIs
+## APIs

-There are 3 APIs within the Juptia Agent product – ‘dump’ ‘rating’ & ‘feed’:
+There are 3 APIs within the Juptia Agent product – `dump` `rating` & `feed`:
 - Dump allows you to send the utterances you wish to send.
 - Rating allows you to retrieve the rating for the agent in question.
 - Feed provides you with some basic rating analytics.